Feminism | Posted by Nellie B on 05/24/2010

 Prom and New Opportunities: Setting Ourselves Up To Fail?

 ohhh prom dresses...

 My mother is a wonderful, funny woman.
 She has several interesting stories from her past which she shares with me, including one about prom.
 For her prom, she decided to go dressed in a long, powder blue dress.
 Her date somehow managed to catch his matching powder blue jacket in the car door and was a half hour late because his mother attempted to get the tar out by bleaching it, turning the entire side of the jacket white.
 My mother and her date went to a fancy restaurant and her date began to scream that he was dying due to a small piece of glass in his Boston cream pie.
 As if the night couldn’t get any more exciting, another girl at the prom wore the …

 Feminism, Pop-Culture | Posted by Kate S on 04/21/2010

 Prom...hopefully better than Carrie's experience...

 It’s time for prom!
 I’ve refused to go prom all these years but decided to go this year since it’s my senior year.
 Besides, the prospect of mocktails is just too much to decline…

 Anyway, I’m always fascinated and agitated by the prom traditions.
 Having emigrated from Korea seven years ago, prom is something still foreign to me and since this is going to be my first and last prom, I can’t say that I’m not secretly excited for it.
 I’ve reserved a table with a few good friends and without any pressure of dates, we’re going to spend a jolly good time (in other words, I hope to spend a ninety-dollar-worth of time).

 Inevitably, I started noticing a sequence of flamboyant “asking.”
-Without hesitation, boys assume the role of …
+Without hesitation, …